 You may have noticed that you get sick more often during the wintertime.
 That's because cold air energizes some viruses and also dries up our sinuses, leaving us more vulnerable to infection.
 It's also because we spend more time indoors, breathing air that has already been cycled through other people's lungs.
 Although colder months create ideal conditions for sickness, the truth is that you're always at risk for breathing airborne microbes.

 Airborne microbes are biological contaminants that float in the air, including fungi, bacteria, viruses and certain toxins.
 As the pandemic era has taught us, airborne pathogens can travel easily from one victim to the next, infecting people who breathe the same air.
-Even when the air looks clean, smells clean, it can contain infectious particles.
+Even when the air looks clean and smells clean, it can contain infectious particles.

 At Air Oasis, we know that protecting yourself from viruses like COVID-19 is critically important.
 Our superior air purifiers can help reduce the presence of dangerous pathogens in your home and workspace so that you can get back to the things that matter most.